nocobase/nocobase/docs/tr-TR/welcome/release/roadmap.md

 ## Current

+- Snapshot field: Copy relational data into the current collection and save it as a snapshot
-- Formulas: support for Math.js and Formula.js, support for relational data
+- Formula: support Math.js and Formula.js, support snapshot data aggregation calculation
 - Variables: support for variables in filter, data scope
 - BI: Chart template engine
 - Tree Structure